MarcDirven/cpp-lazy/README.md

 [![Build status](https://github.com/MarcDirven/cpp-lazy/workflows/Continuous%20Integration/badge.svg)](https://github.com/MarcDirven/cpp-lazy/actions) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Examples can be found [here](https://github.com/MarcDirven/cpp-lazy/wiki/Examples).
+Installation can be found [here](https://github.com/MarcDirven/cpp-lazy#installation).

 # cpp-lazy
 Cpp-lazy is a fast and easy lazy evaluation library for C++14/17/20.
 The two main reasons this is a fast library is because the library almost doesn't allocate anything.
 Another reason the iterators are fast is because the iterators are random access where possible.
 This makes operations such as `std::distance` an O(1) operation.
 Furthermore, the view object has many `std::execution::*` overloads.
 This library uses one dependency library `fmt`, which is automatically configured by CMake.